Codeception/Codeception/docs/05-UnitTesting.md

 ```

-This a simple test of very simple function.
+This a test of a very simple function.
 The similar test in PHPUnit will look like this:

 ``` php
 <?php